 Choose Calorie Dense Foods

 My first recommendation would be to calculate your exact calorie needs for your ideal body weight.
-Then get a food nutrient tracking software (I use Cron-O-Meter) and make sure you are eating enough food.
+Then use a food nutrient tracking website or app (I use Cron-O-Meter) and make sure you are consuming sufficient calories to maintain, or gain your desired body weight.
+This often means an increase in the amount of food you will need to consume.

 When you make green smoothies, use high-calorie fruits like bananas, mangoes, red grapes, goji berries, sweet potato (cooked and cooled or raw), oats or hemp seeds.
 Toss in a few dates for even more calories without the extra bulk.
-If you can manage it, young green or Thai coconuts provide up to 170 calories or so and don’t add a lot of fat or bulk to your smoothie.
+Young green or Thai coconuts provide up to 170 calories or so and don’t add a lot of fat or bulk to your smoothie.

-You don’t have to avoid water-rich foods like watermelon, berries and cucumbers all together, but try to minimize them in your smoothies.
+You don’t have to avoid water-rich foods like watermelon, berries and cucumbers altogether, but try to minimize them in your green smoothies.
 They add a lot of extra bulk and not a lot of calories.

 Gain Muscle, Not Fat